siberianfox/tinygwiki/TinyGv9j-Manual-Programming-and-Test-Instructions.md

 Select the Options menu and Re-Scan Serial Ports.
 You should see a port labeled usbmodem001.
 Select it.
 Don't worry about baud rates or other settings.
 These are handled natively by USB, which should connect at 12 Mbps.<br><br>
 If you see something like usbmodemfa12121 then try the following:
 * Power cycle the board and rescan.
 Please note this condition in testing notes for this board.
-* If that doesn't work check the GPNVM bits and make sure the chip is booting from Flash, Bank 0.
+* If that doesn't work check the GPNVM bits to make sure it's booting from Flash, Bank 0.

 ![rescan-ports](https://farm3.staticflickr.com/2919/14606961019_465d4811c4_b.jpg)